Is it Illegal to Drive Barefoot in Illinois?

 Learn More Driving Tips, Tricks, and Laws from Sam Leman Chrysler Jeep Dodge Ram FIAT Morton!

 Although barefoot driving may seem like a laughing matter, driving without shoes can pose some safety concerns, and we suggest you’re only barefoot behind the wheel when your car is pulled over.
 It’s also a good idea to wear a normal pair of shoes when driving — put the golf shoes back in your bag after hitting the links.
-Have questions about other driving trivia, like how many miles tires can last?
+Have questions about other driving trivia, like how many miles tires can last or how often to chance your oil?
 Don’t hesitate to ask us when you stop by for a test drive or your next service appointment.

 More From Sam Leman Chrysler Jeep Dodge Ram FIAT Morton